matthewbrems/old/quiz-review/two.md

 ## Methods and Attributes

 An attribute is a variable that is looked up on another object using dot syntax: obj.attribute.
+Examples include `df.shape`

 A method is, technically, a special type of attribute that also accepts arguments, performs operations, and potentially returns values.
 Methods are like functions available within Python classes.
+Examples include `df.head()` or `model.score()`

 More via [Stack Overflow](http://stackoverflow.com/questions/28798781/differences-between-data-attributes-and-method-attributes)